There was a problem loading the comments.

 If you have a google account you can log into https://isp.google.com and can request peering sessions over the specified IXs.

-It is important to note that google requires you to setup both IPv4 and IPv6 BGP sessions from the IP addresses you publish in peeringdb.
+It is important to note that google requires you to setup both IPv4 and IPv6 BGP sessions from the IP addresses you publish in PeeringDB.
 If any one session does not establish it will not establish any of the sessions.
-This is good time to setup you IPv6 sessions :)
+This is a good time to setup your IPv6 sessions :)

 Amazon